adnroboticsfr/smartpi-gpio/docs/README.md

 # SmartPi-GPIO

-SmartPi-GPIO is a Python package that provides comprehensive control over GPIO (General Purpose Input/Output) pins for single-board computers (SBCs) like Raspberry Pi or devices running Armbian.
+SmartPi-GPIO is a Python package that provides comprehensive control over GPIO (General Purpose Input/Output) pins for Smart Pi One (SBCs) running Armbian.
 It supports basic GPIO operations, PWM, I2C-based components like the PCA9685, OLED screens, and GPIO interrupts.
 It also includes a web-based interface to control the GPIO remotely.

 ## Features
 - Basic GPIO read/write operations